AaronCWacker/Yggdrasil/README.md

    - 🔒 Internal Traffic
       - Communication between components within the network or system (e.g., microservices)
       - Typically restricted access for improved security

+For Ingress: Azure Container Apps supports HTTPS and TCP types of ingress.

+With HTTPS ingress enabled container apps support TLS, HTTP/1.1 and 2, Websocket, gRPC.
+TLS1.2 is used for HTTPS.
+Endpoints expose port 80, 443.
+80 is redirected to 443.
+App accessed on FQDN.
+Request timeout is 240 seconds.

+FrontDoor app delivery net provides global load balanceand site acceleration similar to L7.
+Available in Std and Premium.

 # Azure Container Apps